omni/token-bridge/README.md

   - `npm run sender:home`
   - `npm run sender:foreign`

+To deposit from Foreign to Home contract run `node scripts/erc20_to_erc20/sendForeign.js 10` where `10` is how many tx you would like to send out

+To withdrawal to Home to Foreign contract run `node scripts/erc20_to_erc20/sendHome.js 10` where `10` is how many tx you would like to send out

+### Erc to Native mode

+On `.env` file set `BRIDGE_MODE=ERC_TO_NATIVE`

+  - `npm run watcher:signature-request`
+  - `npm run watcher:collected-signatures`
+  - `npm run watcher:affirmation-request`
+  - `npm run sender:home`
+  - `npm run sender:foreign`

-To deposit from Foreign to Home contract run `node scripts/sendUserTxToErcForeign.js 10` where `10` is how many tx you would like to send out
+To deposit from Foreign to Home contract run `node scripts/erc20_to_native/sendForeign.js 10` where `10` is how many tx you would like to send out

-To withdrawal to Home to Foreign contract run `node scripts/sendUserTxToErcHome.js 10` where `10` is how many tx you would like to send out
+To withdrawal to Home to Foreign contract run `node scripts/erc20_to_native/sendHome.js 10` where `10` is how many tx you would like to send out

 ### Run with Docker